3ZadeSSG/Minor-Project-Sentiment-Analysis/README.md

 # Steps to deploy model on Heroku Cloud
-1. (Optional) If case you want to use this repository to create your own app, clone this repo with command and goto step 3
+1. (Optional) If case you want to use this repository to create your own app, clone this repo. with following command and goto step 3.

             $ git clone https://github.com/3ZadeSSG/Minor-Project-Sentiment-Analysis

-2. After training model, and saving the checkpoint, create another python file, (for example 'commons.py' in this case) to recreate the model using checkpoint, and implement the predict function, so that passing any string will return result in string format.
+2. After the training model, and saving the checkpoint, create another python file, (for example 'commons.py' in this case) to recreate the model using checkpoint, and implement the predict function, so that passing any string will return result in string format.

 3. Initialize the repo with (after removing any other git dependency from command line or by deleting git folder)